Robert-Cunningham/nozzle/README.md

 as fast as it can, storing items in an internal buffer.
 When items are requested from the buffer, they are yielded from this pre-filled buffer.
 This creates a decoupling between the consumption rate and the production rate.

+Error handling follows the pattern described in file://./../../ASYNC\_ERROR\_HANDLING.md.
+This function serves as a reference implementation for proper error handling with background consumers.

 #### Example